The Art of the Fresh Egg – Beautiful, Healthy, Exceptionally Tasty

 - 4 tablespoons Parmesan Reggiano cheese

-1. For marinade, mix rosemary, thyme, olive oil, garlic and venison in a zip top bag and refrigerate 4 hours.
+Mix rosemary, thyme, olive oil, garlic, and venison in a zip top bag and refrigerate four hours.

-2. Remove venison from refrigerator and pound each half to 3/4 inch thick.
+Remove venison from refrigerator and pound each half to 3/4-inch thick.
 Season venison liberally with salt and pepper.
-Heat 2 tablespoons of olive oil in a medium- size skillet over medium-high heat until skillet is almost smoking and oil is shimmering.
-Place venison in skillet for about 4 minutes on the first side, then turn over and cook for 3 to 4 minutes.
+Heat two tablespoons of olive oil in a medium-sized skillet over medium-high heat until skillet is almost smoking and oil is shimmering.
+Place venison in skillet for about four minutes on the first side, then turn over and cook for three to four minutes.
 Transfer to cooling rack and allow to rest.

-5. Slice venison against the grain and distribute equally over the toast.
-Spoon about ¼-cup of the tomato mixture over the venison.
+Slice venison against the grain and distribute equally over the toast.
+Spoon about 1/4 cup of the tomato mixture over the venison.

-6. Heat 2 tablespoons of olive oil in a non-stick skillet over medium heat.
-Add 3 eggs at one time to the pan.
-Cover and cook at medium to medium-low heat for 2-3 minutes or until whites are set, but yolk is still soft.
+Heat two tablespoons of olive oil in a non-stick skillet over medium heat.
+Add three eggs at one time to the pan.
+Cover and cook at medium to medium-low heat for two–three minutes or until whites are set, but yolk is still soft.
 Gently remove the eggs from the skillet and place over the tomatoes.
 Repeat with remaining eggs.

-7. Sprinkle 1 tablespoon of Parmesan Reggiano cheese over the egg.
-Garnish with Parsley then serve immediately.
+Sprinkle one tablespoon of Parmesan Reggiano cheese over the egg.
+Garnish with parsley then serve immediately.